metastreet-labs/metastreet-contracts-v2/docs/DESIGN.md

 threshold configured at Pool initialization time, also called "dust ticks", receive no interest in a loan.
-This is to prevent a class of attacks where borrowers could otherwise receive a free or significantly reduced interest loans by borrowing from their own high position ticks with little deposited liquidity and paying interest to themselves.
+This is to prevent a class of attacks where borrowers could otherwise receive a free or significantly reduced interest loans by borrowing from their own high loan limit ticks with little deposited liquidity and paying interest to themselves.

 ### Admin Fees